-It has now been almost one year that you live in France with your French partner and your VLS-TS will expire in the next two months.
-Make sure you are in France at that time.
+It has now been almost one year that you live in France with your French partner and your VLS-TS will expire in the next 2 months.

 To remain in France, you need to request a residence permit “Vie privée et familiale”.
-There is no need to return to your home country, the residence permits are to be requested directly in France at your local Préfecture.
+There is no need to return to your home country.

 Once you submit your residence permit request at the Prefecture, and only if your file is complete, you will be provided with a receipt (called récépissé).
 The récépissé authorises you to remain in France for the dates indicated on the document, usually 4 months, sometimes 6 for the initial request.